Education group urges U.S. Justice Department to block textbook merger

 The proposed merger “will significantly decrease competition in a market already rife with anti-consumer behavior,” the Scholarly Publishing and Academic Resources Coalition (SPARC) said in a filing with the Justice Department’s Antitrust division.

-The merger announced in May between Cengage and McGraw-Hill, which is owned by Apollo Global Management LLC (APO.N), would reduce the number of major textbook publishers to three from four.
-Publishers Pearson and Wiley, hold an estimated 40 percent and 7 percent of the market, respectively, sources close to the companies told Reuters. [nL2N24R1JT]
+The merger announced in May between Cengage and McGraw-Hill, which is owned by Apollo Global Management LLC, would reduce the number of major textbook publishers to three from four.
+Publishers Pearson and Wiley, hold an estimated 40 percent and 7 percent of the market, respectively, sources close to the companies told Reuters.

 SPARC advocates the open sharing of research and educational material.
 Its members include colleges and universities from around the United States, such as Harvard University, Iowa State University and the Massachusetts Institute of Technology, according to its website.